 They chase after me on my bike, sometimes racing me on their way home from school in their long skirts and white, sleeved shirts.
 The dirt roads are full of potholes, but it only adds to the friendly competition.

 If I smile at a local and say hello, he always smiles a warm, genuine, beautiful smile back to me and waves.
-It warms my heart they way they’ve welcomed me.
+It warms my heart the way they’ve welcomed me

 Considering the hardship and genocide these people went through so recently, so many of them experiencing it first hand, it’s so humbling to see the way they love life, even with so little by way of possessions and money.

 It’s like each day here provides a new lesson to be learned about the beauty of life and how to appreciate it.